Back to Blog

 Checkout Optimization: Where Most Revenue Is Lost

-Every additional screen in your checkout flow costs you conversions.
-The data is unambiguous: single-page checkouts convert 21.8 percent better than multi-step checkouts on mobile devices.
+Every extra screen in your checkout flow costs you conversions.
+The data is clear: single-page checkouts convert 21.8 percent better than multi-step checkouts on mobile.
 This does not mean cramming everything onto one cluttered screen.
-It means ruthlessly eliminating unnecessary fields and steps.
+It means ruthlessly cutting fields and steps you do not need.
+Ask yourself:

 Address entry is the single most frustrating part of mobile checkout.
-Typing a full address on a phone keyboard leads to errors, typos, and abandonment.
-Implement Google Places autocomplete that fills in the complete address from a few keystrokes.
-For Indian e-commerce, integrate pincode-based autofill that automatically populates the city and state when the customer enters their 6-digit PIN code.
-This single feature can reduce checkout time by 30 to 40 seconds and decrease address-related delivery failures by up to 60 percent.
+Typing a full address on a phone keyboard leads to typos and abandonment.
+Add Google Places autocomplete so a few keystrokes fill in the full address.
+For Indian e-commerce, add pincode-based autofill that fills in city and state as soon as the customer types their 6-digit PIN code.
+This one feature can cut checkout time by 30 to 40 seconds and reduce address-related delivery failures by up to 60 percent.

-Cash on Delivery remains essential in India despite the push toward digital payments.
-COD still accounts for 30 to 40 percent of e-commerce transactions, especially outside tier-1 cities.
-However, COD orders have higher return rates and operational costs.
-A smart approach is to offer COD but incentivize prepaid payments with small discounts or faster delivery promises.
-Some apps show a nominal COD handling fee of 20 to 50 rupees, which nudges fence-sitters toward digital payment without alienating COD-only customers.
+Cash on delivery still makes up 30 to 40 percent of e-commerce transactions, especially outside tier-1 cities.
+But COD orders have higher return rates and higher operating costs.
+A smart approach is to keep COD available, but nudge customers toward prepaid options with small discounts or faster delivery promises.
+Some apps add a nominal COD handling fee of 20 to 50 rupees.
+This pushes fence-sitters toward digital payment without shutting out COD-only customers.

-Product Discovery: Helping Customers Find What They Want to Buy
+Product Discovery: Help Customers Find What They Want to Buy

 Search That Understands Intent

-Your app's search function is not a nice-to-have feature.
+Your app's search function is not a nice-to-have.
 It is a revenue driver.
 Customers who use search convert at 2 to 3 times the rate of customers who only browse categories.
-Yet most e-commerce apps treat search as an afterthought, implementing basic keyword matching that returns irrelevant or no results for common queries.
+Yet most e-commerce apps treat search as an afterthought, using basic keyword matching that returns weak or no results for common queries.

 Visual Merchandising That Sells